nunuphoria/awesome-micro-saas/README.md

 ## Contributing

 Contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.
+If you have a notable tool, please **Star the repo ⭐️** and submit a Pull Request.